-Progress to date Issue is being addressed through Primary / Secondary legislation Regulation / Guidelines Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not APRA has established close interactions with supervisors in relevant jurisdictions for APRA-regulated entities, in particular New Zealand.
+Primary / Secondary legislation Regulation / Guidelines

+\checkmark Other actions (such as supervisory actions)

+Short description of the content of the legislation/regulation/guideline/other actions

+APRA has established close interactions with supervisors in relevant jurisdictions for APRA-regulated entities, in particular New Zealand.
 Australia and New Zealand are subject to legislative requirements to keep each other informed of matters that might affect the other's financial stability; both work closely to review trans-Tasman resolution strategies.
-APRA currently has 32 bilateral international MOUs/Letters of Arrangement, is in the process of considering several further MOUs and APRA also was an early signatory to the IAIS's Multilateral MOU.
-Finally, APRA also continues to keeps abreast of and contributes to international developments including through membership of the BCBS and its Sub-Committees/Working Groups, IAIS and FSB Committees/Working groups. yet been fully implemented, please provide reasons for delayed implementation
+APRA currently has 32 bilateral international MOUs/Letters of Arrangement, is in the process of considering several further MOUs, and APRA also was an early signatory to the IAIS's Multilateral MOU.
+Finally, APRA also continues to keeps abreast of and contributes to international developments including through membership of the BCBS and its Sub-Committees/Working Groups, IAIS and FSB Committees/Working groups.

+If this recommendation has not yet been fully implemented, please provide reasons for delayed implementation

-I II III.
-Enhancing supervision
+Ι II III.
+Enhancing supervision IV V VI VII VIII IX Х